jrp244/byu-cs324/lab-socket-hunt/README.md

 ### Treasure - standard output

-Once the participant has collected all of the treasure chunks, it should print the entire treasure to standard output, followed by a newline.
+Once the client has collected all of the treasure chunks, it should print the entire treasure to standard output, followed by a newline.
 For example, if the treasure hunt yielded the following chunks:

  - `abc`
  - `de`
  - `fghij`

-Then the participant would print:
+Then the client would print:

 ```
 abcdefghij